HatHeadNinja/HatHeadNinja-ruby-lhl/README.md

 > 5. Specify your exam code in the file `config.yml`

-The exam code will be given to you by the proctor.
+The exam code can be found [in this reading on Compass](https://web.compass.lighthouselabs.ca/4c01411e-afe1-464c-a9aa-d5157bb9c2b1).
 Enter it under your student id in the `config.yml` file

 ![screenshot of VS Code](./img/3-exam-code.png)